finbourne/lusid-sdk-java/sdk/docs/ConventionsApi.md

 <a id="upsertCdsFlowConventions"></a>
 # **upsertCdsFlowConventions**
-> UpsertSingleStructuredDataResponse upsertCdsFlowConventions(upsertCdsFlowConventionsRequest)
+> UpsertSingleStructuredDataResponse upsertCdsFlowConventions(upsertCdsFlowConventionsRequest).execute();

 [BETA] UpsertCdsFlowConventions: Upsert a set of CDS Flow Conventions.
 This creates or updates the data in Lusid.

 Update or insert CDS Flow Conventions in a single scope.
 An item will be updated if it already exists  and inserted if it does not.
 The response will return the successfully updated or inserted CDS Flow Conventions or failure message if unsuccessful     It is important to always check to verify success (or failure).

 ### Example
 ```java